-- 3.4.1 Any use of this Specification other than as contemplated by clause 3.3 above shall be classed as "Private Use". - 3.4.2 TCA accepts no responsibility for any Private Use. - 3.4.3 Where a party makes Private Use of this Specification, then to the full extent permitted by the laws of negligence and of contract and any provision of any statute of any government within the Commonwealth of Australia which might otherwise impose a liability, TCA hereby excludes all liability to that party for any loss or damage alleged to be suffered by that party as a direct or indirect result of that Private Use, including all claims that such loss or damage is a result of negligence and/or breach of contract and/or breach of a statutory provision by TCA in the preparation and/or publication of this Specification, and that party hereby releases TCA from any and all such liability and claims, and indemnifies TCA in respect of all claims that are contrary to that release, including claims by third parties.
+- 3.4.1 Any use of this specification other than as contemplated by clause 3.3 above shall be classed as 'private use'. - 3.4.2 TCA accepts no responsibility for any private use. - 3.4.3 Where a party makes private use of this specification, then to the full extent permitted by the laws of negligence and of contract and any provision of any statute of any government within the Commonwealth of Australia which might otherwise impose a liability, TCA hereby excludes all liability to that party for any loss or damage alleged to be suffered by that party as a direct or indirect result of that private use, including all claims that such loss or damage is a result of negligence and/or breach of contract and/or breach of a statutory provision by TCA in the preparation and/or publication of this specification, and that party hereby releases TCA from any and all such liability and claims, and indemnifies TCA in respect of all claims that are contrary to that release, including claims by third parties.

-4 NOMENCLATURE
+4 Nomenclature

-- 4.1.1 In this Specification all references to software include software in any form or medium, including firmware, unless otherwise qualified. - 4.1.2 Requirements clauses within this Specification that are denoted by: - a. "shall" are requirements that must be met; - b. "should" are requirements that should desirably be met; and - c. "will" are obligations that will be met by other parties. - 4.1.3 Notes are included by way of clarification and apply to the immediately preceding requirement(s) or clause.
+- 4.1.1 In this specification all references to software include software in any form or medium, including firmware, unless otherwise qualified. - 4.1.2 Requirements clauses within this specification that are denoted by: - "shall" are requirements that must be met; - "should" are requirements that should desirably be met; and - "will" are obligations that will be met by other parties. - 4.1.3 Notes are included by way of clarification and apply to the immediately preceding requirement(s) or clause.

-5 REFERENCES
+5 References

-- 5.1.1 Documents referenced in this Specification are listed below: - a.
-Degrees of protection provided by enclosures (IP code), AS 60529-2004, Standards Australia; - b.
-Electromagnetic compatibility (EMC) Part 4-3: Testing and measurement techniques Radiated, radio-frequency, electromagnetic field immunity test, AS/NZS IEC 61000.4.3:2013, Standards Australia; - c.
-Electromagnetic compatibility (EMC) Testing and measurement techniques Electrostatic discharge immunity test, AS/NZS IEC 61000.4.2:2013, Standards Australia; - d.
-Information technology ISO 7-bit coded character set for information interchange, ISO/IEC 646:1991, ISO; - e.
-Information technology equipment Radio disturbance characteristics Limits and methods of measurement, AS/NZS CISPR22:2006, Standards Australia; - f.
-Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification, TCA-S08-1.00, Transport Certification Australia, 2017; - Regulation No 10 of the Economic Commission for Europe of the United Nations (UNECE) - Uniform provisions concerning the approval of vehicles with regard to electromagnetic compatibility, Rev.5, 16 October 2014 (UNECE Regulation No10); - Road Vehicles, Electrical disturbances from conduction and coupling, Part 3: Electrical transient transmission by capacitive and inductive coupling via lines other than supply Lines, ISO 7637-3:2016, ISO 2016; - i.
-Road vehicles Environmental conditions and testing for electrical and electronic equipment Part 3: Mechanical loads; ISO 16750-3:2012, ISO 2012; - j.
-Road vehicles Environmental conditions and testing for electrical and electronic equipment Part 4: Climatic loads, ISO 16750-4:2010; ISO 2010; and - k.
-Vehicle immobilizers, AS/NZS 4601:1999, Standards Australia.
+5.1.1 Documents referenced in this specification are listed below:

+- Degrees of protection provided by enclosures (IP code), AS 60529-2004, Standards Australia. - Electromagnetic compatibility (EMC) Part 4-3: Testing and measurement techniques Radiated, radio-frequency, electromagnetic field immunity test, AS/NZS IEC 61000.4.3:2013, Standards Australia. - Electromagnetic compatibility (EMC) Testing and measurement techniques Electrostatic discharge immunity test, AS/NZS IEC 61000.4.2:2013, Standards Australia. - Information technology ISO 7-bit coded character set for information interchange, ISO/IEC 646:1991, ISO. - Information technology equipment Radio disturbance characteristics Limits and methods of measurement, AS/NZS CISPR22:2006, Standards Australia. - Transport Certification Australia (TCA) 2021.
+Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification.
+Transport Certification Australia.
+Melbourne. - Regulation No 10 of the Economic Commission for Europe of the United Nations (UNECE) Uniform provisions concerning the approval of vehicles with regard to electromagnetic compatibility, Rev.5, 16 October 2014 (UNECE Regulation No10). - Road Vehicles, Electrical disturbances from conduction and coupling, Part 3: Electrical transient transmission by capacitive and inductive coupling via lines other than supply Lines, ISO 7637-3:2016, ISO 2016. - Road vehicles Environmental conditions and testing for electrical and electronic equipment Part 3: Mechanical loads; ISO 16750-3:2012, ISO 2012. - Road vehicles Environmental conditions and testing for electrical and electronic equipment Part 4: Climatic loads, ISO 16750-4:2010; ISO 2010. - Vehicle immobilizers, AS/NZS 4601:1999, Standards Australia.